01 of 06

 To choose your color scheme, lay out small amounts of acrylic paints on your paint palette.
 Choose paints which contrast well with each other.

-Using small brushes, fill in the general color areas as evenly as you can using an appropriate sized brush.
+Using small brushes, fill in the general color areas as evenly as you can using an appropriately sized brush.

 05 of 06